ffflora/ffflora.github.io/content/posts/knowledge_pickup.md

-31. you can create and run a custom ETL job in **AWS Glue** to <u>**redact sensitive information**</u> within a dataset stored in Amazon S3.
+34. you can create and run a custom ETL job in **AWS Glue** to <u>**redact sensitive information**</u> within a dataset stored in Amazon S3.

-32. An inference pipeline is a Amazon SageMaker model that is composed of a linear sequence of **two to fifteen** containers that process requests for inferences on data.
+35. An inference pipeline is a Amazon SageMaker model that is composed of a linear sequence of **two to fifteen** containers that process requests for inferences on data.
 You use an inference pipeline to define and deploy any combination of pretrained SageMaker built-in algorithms and your own custom algorithms packaged in Docker containers.
 You can use an inference pipeline to combine preprocessing, predictions, and post-processing data science tasks.
 Inference pipelines are fully managed.

+36. The ML **algorithm** should be available in **/opt/program** directory of the Docker container.
+Three main files there are **train, serve, and predictor.py.** <u>***train/***</u> contains the <u>logic for training the model and storing the trained model</u>.
+If the train file runs successfully, it will save a model to **/opt/ml/model** directory. ***serve/*** essentially runs the **logic written in predictor.py.**

+    Two other files, nginx.config (NGINX configuration file) and wsgi.py (a simple wrapper file), usually can be left unchanged.

+37. Amazon Sagemaker provides prebuilt Amazon SageMaker Docker Images for TensorFlow, MXNet, Chainer, and PyTorch, as well as Docker Images for Scikit-learn and Spark ML (see links below).

-33. Your inference container responds to port 8080, and must respond to ping requests in under 2 seconds.
+38. Your inference container responds to port 8080, and must respond to ping requests in under 2 seconds.
 Model artifacts need to be compressed in tar format, not zip.

-34. Lex can handle **both speech-to-text and handling the chatbot logic**.
+39. Lex can handle **both speech-to-text and handling the chatbot logic**.
 The output from Lex could be read back to the customer using Polly.
 Under the hood, more services would likely be needed as well to support Lex, such as Lambda and DynamoDB.

+40. Amazon SageMaker runs training jobs in an Amazon Virtual Private Cloud (Amazon VPC) to help keep your data secure. <u>If you are using distributed ML frameworks and algorithms, and your algorithms transmit information that is directly related to the model (eg weights),</u> you can provide an **additional level of security by enabling inter-container traffic encryption**.
+But note that turning on inter-container traffic encryption can increase training time, and therefore the cost.

+41. Amazon **Macie** is a security service that uses machine learning to automatically discover, classify, and protect sensitive data in AWS.
+Amazon Macie recognizes sensitive data such as personally identifiable information (PII) or intellectual property and provides you with dashboards and alerts that give visibility into how this data is being accessed or moved.
+The fully managed service continuously monitors data access activity for anomalies and generates detailed alerts when it detects the risk of unauthorized access or inadvertent data leaks.
+Amazon Macie is available to protect data stored in Amazon S3.

+42. Multi-factor authentication (MFA) could be used with each account for enhanced data security.

+43. AWS managed SageMaker policies that can be attached to the users are **AmazonSageMakerReadOnly, AmazonSageMakerFullAccess, AdministratorAccess, and DataScientist.**

+44. The containers must be **NVIDIA-Docker** compatible and contain only **CUDA** toolkit, **without NVIDIA Drivers** (see links below).
+The toolkit includes a container runtime library and utilities to automatically configure containers to leverage NVIDIA GPUs.